 Food and beverage manufacturers are challenged with delivering quality products at the lowest cost while adhering to strict regulatory requirements.
 See the U.S. FDA Food and Beverage Regulations for an example of some of the regulations they must adhere to.
-Controlling the work management process and using data to improve operation can mean the difference between profitability and loss.
+Controlling the work management process and using data to improve operations can mean the difference between a profitable year and an unprofitable one.

-Food and beverage organizations are all unique in how they manage their assets and their reporting requirements.
-Tight margins, industry regulations, and large operating expenses can result in increased pressure on maintenance departments to:
+Food and beverage organizations are each unique in how they manage their assets and their reporting requirements.
+They share certain commonalities, however: tight margins, industry regulations, and large operating expenses result in increased pressure on maintenance departments to:

-Like most asset-intensive industries, the food and beverage industry is extremely reliant upon the uptime of revenue producing assets.
-By minimizing the downtime of assets, it allows companies to consistently produce output, which results in increased revenues.
-This is where maintenance plays a key role.
+Like most asset-intensive industries, the food and beverage industry is reliant on the uptime of revenue producing assets.
+Minimizing equipment downtime allows companies to realize greater levels of production from their equipment.
+This is where maintenance plays a key role in the bottom line.

 By maximizing asset performance through effective processes and tools, food and beverage organizations can control costs and meet distinct maintenance requirements.

-Food and beverage maintenance EAM practices can mean the difference between profitability and loss.
+Food and beverage maintenance EAM practices can mean the difference between profit and loss.
 Continuous production means equipment is constantly in use, so scheduled maintenance must be brief and effective.

 It’s no easy feat creating efficiencies within a food and beverage organization.
-It’s even harder to do so when regulatory compliance requirements are strict, assets are critical for production, work crews are complex and pressures to avoid downtime are high.
+It’s even harder to do so in this current climate when regulatory compliance requirements are more strict than ever before, assets are critical for production, work crews are complex and pressures to avoid downtime are high.